travelingcircusofurbanism/website/static/posts/arcosanti/arconsanti/ja.md

-# Arcosanti, an experimental urban laboratory and "ideal" city
+# Arcosanti, an experimental urban laboratory and desert “utopia”

 Few weeks ago I had a great opportunity to visit [Arcosanti](https://arcosanti.org/) in central Arizona, 110 km north of Phoenix.
 It is known as an experimental town originally proposed by the Italian-American architect, Paolo Soleri (1919–2013).